tedmdelacruz/recon-scripts/README.md

 ```
 git clone https://github.com/tedmdelacruz/recon-scripts.git
 cd recon-scripts
-pip3 install -r requirements.txt
 ```

-## Usage

-1. Rename config.yaml.example to config.yaml
-2. Adjust values in config.yaml accordingly

 ## Enumerate subdomains of targets

 ```
-Usage: enumerate.py [OPTIONS]
+Usage: ./enumerate.sh path/to/targets

-  Enumerates subdomains of a target using amass
+Enumerates subdomains of a directory of targets using amass

-Options:
-  --config TEXT  Configuration file to use
-  --target TEXT  Specific target in config to enumerate
-  --help         Show this message and exit
 ```

 ## Probe subdomains of targets